DvdChe/social-pipe/README.md

 # Social Pipe.
-A bot to win lot of useless shits.
+A bot to win a lot of useless shits.

 ## BIG UPDATE
 Social-pipe is more customizable with the conf file.
 Look at the .conf section !